 So this is where I start.
 This website, and the images in the Painting A Day gallery are the first real step in this project.

 I did a painting a day, more or less, for about a month and a half, with a full 31 little gems finished as my starting stock.
 I skipped a day here and there, a couple of days I did two.
-That might have been a mite ambitious wih all the other projects left undone, so I've scaled back a bit.
-Several a week seems like a more reasonable long-term goal.
-I'll do it until it seems like I could better invest my efforts in another way.
-A year looks pretty good.
+That might have been a mite ambitious with all the other projects left undone, so I've scaled back a bit.
+Several a week seemed like a more reasonable long-term goal.
+Nine years later I'm still at it.